neomi-rao/plsc31101-final/README.md

 # plsc31101-final
 ## Short Description

-This project involves several coding tasks.
+This project collects BLM protest data by date and location to create visualizations of BLM protest data and to prepare datasets for future analysis against various location- and date-specific measures.
+The project involves several coding tasks, including:

 1. Using RSelenium to scrape from a dynamic webpage.
 2. Using Google Maps API to get geolocation data